Optimal transportation of processes with infinite Kantorovich distance. Independence and symmetry: Introduction

 \begin{example} Let $\mu = \gamma$ be the standard Gaussian measure on $\mathbb{R}^{\infty}$ and be the average of $\gamma$ and its homothetic image $\gamma_2 = \gamma \circ S^{-1}$, where $S(x)=2x$.
 There is no any mass transportation $T$ of $\mu$ to $\nu$ which commutes with any cylindrical rotation.
 Indeed, any mapping of such a type must have the form $T(x) = g (x) (x_1, x_2, \cdots) = g(x) \cdot x$, where $g$ is invariant with respect to any "rotation", in particular, with respect to any coordinate permutation.
 But any function $g$ of this type is constant $\gamma$-a.e.
 This is a corollary of the Hewitt--Savage $0-1$ law.
 It is clear that there is no any mass transportation of this type for the given target measure. \end{example}

-There is a general principle behind this simple example.
+There is a general principle behind of this simple example.
 Recall that a measure $\mu$ is called ergodic with respect to a group action $G$, if for every $G$-invariant set $A$ one has either $\mu(A)=1$ or $\mu(A)=0$.
-It follows directly from the definition that {\it there is no any bijective mass transportation $T$ transforming $\mu$ onto $\nu$, such that $T(A)$ is $G$-invariant for any $G$-invariant set $A$, provided $\mu$ is ergodic but $\nu$ is not}.
+It follows directly from the definition that {\it there does not exists a bijective mass transportation $T$ pushing forwarg $\mu$ onto $\nu$, such that $T \circ g = g \circ T$ for every $g \in G$, provided $\mu$ is $G$-ergodic but $\nu$ is not}.

-The related problems on optimal transportation in symmetric settings have been considered in \cite{RS} (stationary processes) and in \cite{LM}, \cite{LOT}, \cite{CLO} (ergodic theory).
-Let us also mention a remarkable obesrvation \cite{B} that the Birkhoff ergodic theorem implies the equivalence between optimality and the so-called cyclical monotonicity property.